Call4Cloud | MMP-C | Autopilot | Device Preparation

 Conclusion

-Having the power to execute on-demand real-time queries to ask for some insights into the device is fantastic.
-It seems to be very reliable in my tests and Intune Pivot Device Query would be a great addition to have in Endpoint Analytics.
+Having the power to execute on-demand real-time queries to gain insights into the device is fantastic.
+It seems very reliable in my tests, and Intune Pivot Device Query would be a great addition to Endpoint Analytics.
 I can’t wait until this Pivot feature expands even more!

 2 thoughts on “Device Query: A Mad Max Intune Suite Feature